INSTRUCTIONS FOR AUTHORS

 PAPER SUBMISSION

-License agreement: The works in the Proceedings are licenced under a Creative Commons Attribution 4.0.
+Licence agreement: The works in the Proceedings are licensed under a Creative Commons Attribution 4.0.
 International Licence (CC BY 4.0).
 By submitting a paper for publication in the Proceedings, authors confirm that they accept the terms and conditions of the Licence.